Wavelet Networks: Scale-Translation Equivariant Learning From Raw Time-Series: Experimental details

-\textbf{W$3^{9}$-Network.} For the experiments in the MTAT dataset, we utilize the PyTorch code provided by the authors.
-We use the same data and tag preprocessing as those used in \cite{lee2017sample}.
+\textbf{W$3^{9}$-Network.} For the experiments in the MTAT dataset, we utilize the PyTorch code provided by Lee et al. \cite{lee2017sample}.
+We use the data and tag preprocessing used in \cite{lee2017sample}.
 We utilize the SGD optimizer with \texttt{lr=1e-2}, \texttt{weight\_decay=1e-6} and \texttt{nesterov=True}.
-We utilize mini-batches of size 23 and perform training for 100 epochs.
+We use batches of size 23 and perform training for 100 epochs.
 The learning rate is reduced by 5 after 3 epochs of no improvement in the validation loss.
-Early stopping is used whenever the learning rate drops under \texttt{1e-7}.
-Unfortunately, we were not able to replicate the per-class AUC results reported in \cite{lee2017sample}, i.e., 0.9055 in our experiments.
-Our experiments indicated a per-class AUC of 0.893.
-Following the convention in literature, we report the per-class and per-sample average AUC as well as mean average precision (MAP).
-Our results show that our wavelet networks are consistently comparatively better than the baseline architecture.
-Our proposed wavelet network variant of the $3^{9}$-Net of \cite{lee2017sample} is provided in Table~\ref{tab:39net} (see \cite[Tab.~1]{lee2017sample} for comparison).

-\begin{SCtable}[50][h!] \begin{small} \begin{sc} \scalebox{0.90}{ } \end{sc} \end{small} {Proposed wavelet network variant of the $3^{9}$-Net of \citet{lee2017sample}. $[3/1, 90, 3]$ denotes a group convolutional layer with a nominal receptive field of 3 samples, 90 filters and 3 scales, with a stride of 1.
-MP:3x1 denotes max-pooling with on a region of 3.
-FC: $[360,50]$ denotes a fully-connected layer with 360 input channels and 50 output channels.
-Each convolutional layer uses batch normalization right after the convolution, after which ReLU is utilized as activation function.
-Dropout with a dropout rate of 0.5 is used after the 6$^{\text{th}}$ and 11$^{\text{th}}$ layer.
-Following the findings of \citep[Appx.~C]{romero2020attentive} on the influence of stride in the equivariance of the network, we replace strided convolutions by normal convolutions, followed by spatial pooling of the same size as the stride.} \end{SCtable}
+Early stopping is used if the learning rate drops under \texttt{1e-7}.